Rónán Ó Snodaigh

-Rónán Ó Snodaigh (born 1 January 1970 in Dublin, Ireland) is a songwriter, composer, musician, poet and founding member and lead vocalist in the musical group Kíla.
-He has revolutionised the playing of the bodhrán and written many songs in Irish and English.
-He has written and released seven solo albums.
+Rónán Ó Snodaigh (born 1 January 1970 in Dublin, Ireland) is an Irish songwriter, composer, musician and poet who is a founding member and lead vocalist of the musical group Kíla.

 Amongst the many percussion instruments Ó Snodaigh plays are bodhrán, djembe, congas, and bongos.
 As regards stringed instruments he plays the guitar and to a lesser extent the harp.

-He is the second youngest of six boys born to historian and publisher Pádraig Ó Snodaigh and sculptor Cliodhna Cussen.
-He is a brother of politician Aengus Ó Snodaigh and of course his bandmates Colm and Rossa Ó Snodaigh.
-He has four children and a stepson and currently lives in Bray, Co.
-Wicklow.

 Rónán has toured with Dead Can Dance and Lisa Gerard.
 He composed music for nature documentaries Wild Journeys and The Eagles Return and played and recorded with a myriad of performers one of whom is the late Mic Christopher on his album Skylarking.